king-zack/AR-PF/README.md

 excel for simple cost analysis

 If bugs occur, contact: zachary.n.king@uconn.edu
-This program is written under the GPL licence: Any modification to this code for commercial purposes or otherwise is permitted.
+This program is written under the GNU-3 licence: Any modification to this code for commercial purposes or otherwise is permitted.